 There are many customs and ways to mark the feast of the Epiphany.
 In Orthodox traditions, the traditional feast day (January 6) marks the celebration of the birth of Christ.
 In many cultures, the Epiphany marks a “little Christmas”, one celebrated with gift-giving and the sharing of special foods.

-As you prepare your religious education classrooms for the season of Christmas, download an Epiphany Activity to celebrate the Feast of the Epiphany of the Lord.
+As you prepare your religious education classrooms for the season of Christmas, download an Epiphany for Kids Activity to celebrate the Feast of the Epiphany of the Lord.
 Since a star guided the magi to the place where Jesus was, the activity features a star on which children write ways they can be a light to others.
 The activity is ideal for children in the primary and intermediate grades.

 Distribute the activity sheets.
 Have children cut out and affix their photos in the stars as instructed.
 If you’d prefer not to use photos, the children may draw a self-portrait instead.
 Ask children to brainstorm and then write ways that they can be a light to others on the points of the star.
 Provide assistance if needed.
 Then provide glitter, glue, and art materials such as markers and crayons, for the children to color or decorate the stars.
 Encourage the children to display their stars at home as a reminder to share the light of Jesus with others.